endless-sky/endless-sky-wiki/Story-Ideas.md

 Warning: this page contains spoilers.
 This is basically a list of plot ideas, either for side missions or for incorporation into one of the main story lines.
 None of this is "canon" - if you're writing a mission and you have a cooler idea than what is written here, feel free to ignore all of this.

+### Advanced alien civilizations

+Once the whole galaxy is "populated" with alien species, nearly all of them will be technologically superior to humans.
+For example, even if the player is flying the best ship you can get in Human / Hai space, they will be woefully outgunned when they first enter Korath space.

+The military "strength" of each civilization also depends on how populous they are and how focused they are on warfare.
+For example, the Wanderers are more technologically advanced than the Korath but have focused very little of their energy on military technology when you first encounter them.
+And, the Quarg are probably "stronger" than the Drak just because there are trillions of Quarg with a huge number of ships.

+The existing aliens are grouped roughly into tiers, where a heavy warship of a civilization on one tier is a match for a light warship of the next tier up:

+Tier 1: Humans, Hai
+Tier 2: Wanderers, Korath
+Tier 3: Quarg
+Tier 4: Drak
+Tier ???: Pug (they have ships of different tiers depending on who they are fighting).

+As more alien species are added, it's likely the Quarg and Drak will need to be made stronger to make room for more tiers in between.

 ### Hai diplomacy

 Once you discover Hai space, there should be some sort of missions that involve diplomacy with human space.
 One idea I had was human bankers or other corporations essentially hoping to financially exploit the Hai (who can come across as somewhat naive).
 Another idea was to have a Hai alien who wants to be an actor in human videos and thinks a real alien would be infinitely more popular than a human dressed up as an alien (but who maybe isn't clear on the fact that in most human films, the aliens are the enemy).